This Crochet Carnation Flower Pattern is perfect for gifting and adds a touch of handmade charm to any occasion, especially Mother’s Day.

 Leaves

-- Insert craft wire while working on the leaves to ensure they maintain their shape.
+- Insert crochet wire while working on the leaves to ensure they maintain their shape.

 - Steps: